eliseomartelli/eliseomartelli.it/_posts/2020-09-14-iot-vlan-edgeos.md

     set service dns forwarding listen-on eth1.32
     ```

-7. Configure the **mDNS repeater** ot enable mDNS resolution from our other networks (useful for devices like the Chromecast).
+7. Configure the **mDNS repeater** to enable mDNS resolution from our other networks (useful for devices like the Chromecast).

     ```bash
     set service mdns repeater interface eth1